himanshukr8090/DevOps_Project_Deploying_Wordpress_Bloging_Site_on_AWS/README.md

 # 🚀 DevOps Project: Deploying a WordPress Blogging Site on AWS using EKS and ArgoCD

-This project demonstrates how to deploy a WordPress blogging platform on AWS using **Amazon EKS (Elastic Kubernetes Service)**, **ArgoCD** for GitOps-based CI/CD, and Kubernetes resources managed via `kubectl`.
+This project demonstrates how to deploy a WordPress blogging platform on AWS using **Amazon EKS (Elastic Kubernetes Service)**, **ArgoCD** for GitOps-based CD, and Kubernetes resources managed via `kubectl`.

 ## 📋 Prerequisites